JabbR/JabbR/CONTRIBUTING.md

 Make sure you can build the code.
 Familiarize yourself with the project workflow and our coding conventions.
 If you don't know what a pull request is read this https://help.github.com/articles/using-pull-requests.

 Before submitting a feature or substantial code contribution please discuss it with the team and ensure it follows the product roadmap.
-Note that all code submissions will be rigorously reviewed and tested by the ASP.NET SignalR Team, and only those that meet an extremely high bar for both quality and design/roadmap appropriateness will be merged into the source.
 [Don't "Push" Your Pull Requests](http://www.igvita.com/2011/12/19/dont-push-your-pull-requests/)

 When making CSS changes or changes to any styles, an image must be submitted with the pull request.